Jump to

 Where is an A1 certificate valid?

 An A1 certificate is valid in the EU, EEA, and Switzerland.
-The EEA includes all EU member states, plus Lichtenstein, Norway, and Iceland.
+The EEA includes all EU member states, plus Liechtenstein, Norway, and Iceland.

 The EU member states are: